GeoAI4GlobalChange/GlobalUpscaling/README.md

 For the input drivers, GPP was obtained from the GOSIF dataset, which is available at https://globalecology.unh.edu/data/GOSIF-GPP.html.
 Other variables (soil temperature, air temperature, air pressure, precipitation, wind speed, snow cover, and soil water content) were obtained from ERA5-land, available at https://cds.climate.copernicus.eu/datasets/derived-era5-land-daily-statistics.
 The monthly global dataset of water storage/height anomalies is from GRACE-FO (https://doi.org/10.5067/TEMSC-3JC63).
 For more datasets used for uncertainty analysis, please see the correponding paper.
 ## References
 Details of the research will be seen in our paper (under review now).
+If you have any questions about the code or dataset, please contact kunxiaojiayuan@lbl.gov or fali2@stanford.edu.